RenderKit/oidn/doc/api.md

     void oidnWriteBuffer(OIDNBuffer buffer,
                          size_t byteOffset, size_t byteSize, const void* srcHostPtr);

+These function will block until the read/write operation has been completed.
+GPU devices also support asynchronous copying, which can be performed with

+    void oidnReadBufferAsync(OIDNBuffer buffer,
+                             size_t byteOffset, size_t byteSize, void* dstHostPtr);

+    void oidnWriteBufferAsync(OIDNBuffer buffer,
+                              size_t byteOffset, size_t byteSize, const void* srcHostPtr);

+Before accessing asynchronously copied data on the host, the user must ensure correct synchronization with the device by calling `oidnSyncDevice`.

 ### Data Format

 Buffers store opaque data and thus have no information about the type and